Graduation Process

 4. How long does it take to receive the complimentary set of certifying letter and full transcript?

-To prevent any delay or delivery errors, please make sure that your correspondence address in CUSIS is up to date and update the contact information in MyCUHK portal if there are any changes of your contact information.
+To prevent any delay or delivery errors, please make sure that your contact information address in CUSIS is up to date and update it in MyCUHK portal if there are any changes of your contact information.

-The certifying letter will indicate whether Senate has approved the academic award and state either that i) the award certificate will be issued in due course or ii) the award certificate was issued in [specific month and year].
-Note that Senate approval, which takes about two months from completion of all requirements, will not be mentioned on the letter until it has occurred.
-For more information on the graduation assessment workflow, visit https://www.gs.cuhk.edu.hk/page/Graduation.
+The certifying letter will indicate whether Senate has approved the academic award and state either that i) the award certificate will be issued on the University's prescribed date, or ii) the award certificate was issued on the prescribed date.
+Please note that Senate approval will not be reflected in the letter unless and until it has been officially granted.

-5. How will the complimentary set of certifying letter and transcript be sent?
+5. How will the complimentary set of certifying letter and transcript be issued?

 6. The Immigration Department requires a certifying letter from CUHK as supporting documents for application of IANG (Immigration Arrangement for Non-local Graduates) entry permit.
 Is it possible to obtain a certifying letter before receiving the complimentary copy?